-Raymond B. Winter State Park offers a wide variety of environmental education and interpretive programs on a year-round basis.
+Raymond B. Winter State Park offers a wide variety of environmental education programs from April to October.
 Through hands-on activities, guided walks, and programs, participants gain appreciation, understanding, and develop a sense of stewardship toward the natural and cultural resources.

 Curriculum-based environmental education programs are available to schools, youth organizations, and homeschool associations.
 Group programs must be scheduled in advance by calling the park office.
 Popular topics for students include: